AryanWadhwa05/Aryan-RFID-Windows-Unlocker/index.md

 # Third Milestone/Modifications

-<iframe src="https://www.youtube.com/watch?v=YZ3usDSlLOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="[https://www.youtube.com/watch?v=YZ3usDSlLOQ](https://youtu.be/W8EPWavnwPo)" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # Second Milestone

-<iframe src="https://www.youtube.com/watch?v=YZ3usDSlLOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>
+<iframe src="[https://www.youtube.com/watch?v=YZ3usDSlLOQ](https://youtu.be/DaXj_zLngkA)" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

 # First Milestone

 My first milestone was setting up and hooking up the RFID sensor with an Arduino Uno.
 The RFID RC522 requires 7 different connection including a GND and a 3V connection.
 You can't use a 5V connection as that overheats the sensor and this piece of equipment is genrally very sensitive to extra voltage.
 We then have a MISO, MOSI, SDA, SCK, and RST connections that all ensure the RFID is able to relay the information to the arduino and that the Uno is able relay the code to the RFID.
+MOSI makes sure that the sensor is able to recieve data from the host computer while MISO does the opposite.
+RST is a fail safe to make sure that voltage is correct and is kind of the middle man to make sure everything is going smoothly.
+SDA connects the RFID to the computer and makes connections possible and lastly SCK makes sure connections have a time limit and arrive on time.

 <iframe src="https://www.youtube.com/watch?v=YZ3usDSlLOQ" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>